ansonlowzf/sinno-nextmui5/posts/what-is-sintered-stone.md

 ---
-title: "What is sintered stone?"
+title: "Sintered Stone VS Quartz Stone, Which Is Better Use For A Countertop?"
-date: "2021-01-19"
+date: "2021-09-22"
-excerpt: "Sintered Stone?
-Porcelain Slab?
-Which name is correct?
-What is it, and why should we use it as our kitchen top?"
+excerpt: "Sintered stone?
+Porcelain slab?
+What is a sintered stone?
+Should we use it as a kitchen top instead of quartz stone?"
 coverImage: "/blog/sintered-stone/cover.png"
 ---

+## New Composition Stone - Sintered Stone

 Engineered stone constantly evolving.
 Technology getting more advance every year.
-People always seek better stone material solutions for their home improvement applications.
+People always seek better stone materials and solutions for home improvement applications.

+Sintered stone is one of the newer stone inventions.
+It uses sintering technology (compression), heat and pressure to form a solid stone material.

+Hence, it's very tough.
+The toughest stone surfacing material so far.

+## Know Quartz Stone To Better Know The Sintered Stone

-Before inventing the engineered stone, we use natural stones such as granite and marble for kitchen top, wall cladding, and flooring.
+Before inventing the engineered stone, we used natural stones for surfacing and decorating applications.

-The quartz surface was invented in 1960 to provide a better stone surfacing solution, which no sealant and maintenance is required.
+The quartz surface was invented in 1960 to provide a better stone surfacing solution.
+It doesn't need to apply sealant every year to extend the lifespan, and it also doesn't need hassle maintenance to keep it beautiful.
 Quartz surface covers up most of the disadvantages of natural stones.
 But, it also has a weakness.

 The resin that bonds the quartz surface ingredients will cause discolouration if exposed to direct sunlight (UV Ray).
 The colour of the quartz surface might become lighter or darker.

 Anyhow, It's still a perfect stone solution for the indoor countertop, especially for kitchen top application.
-Because it's:-
+Because its:-

 - Acid-resistance
 - Bacteria-resistance (Non-porous material)